 Delivering your message

 Congratulations, you’ve made it to the finish line!
-Now it is time to deliver your message and make sure it lands in the right hands.
-When done correctly, a great ESG report that tells your company’s story authentically is an integral part of your marketing message and has the power to win over potential customers.
-Think of creative ways to deliver your report such as incorporating it within inbound marketing materials, displaying it at trade shows, or sending out paper copies to a select list of potential matches for your business.
-Remember, getting started is the first step of many in the right direction.
+Now it is time to deliver your message and ensure it lands in the right hands.
+When done correctly, a great ESG report that tells your company’s story authentically is an integral part of your corporate messaging and has the power to win over potential customers.
+We encourage you to think of creative ways to distribute this valuable information to your community.
+Idea to consider: incorporating it within your digital marketing strategy, displaying it at trade shows, or sending out paper copies to a select list of stakeholders.

 Principal & Marketing Strategist A results-driven creative thinker, Perry is a marketing management professional with a proven record of achievement in Strategic Planning, Team Leadership, and New Concepts Development.